scitran/client/List-examples.md

     projects     = st.list('project','wandell');
     sessions     = st.list('session',idGet(projects{1}));

-Continuing down the directory tree,

     acquisitions = st.list('acquisition',idGet(sessions{3}));
     files        = st.list('file',idGet(acquisitions{1}));

-We expect that this difference will go away in a few weeks.
-We have asked the flywheel folks to attach a 'searchType' parameter to the SearchResponse, so we will not have to specify the data type for search responses.
+We expect that the idGet() difference will be changed in a few weeks.
+We have asked the Flywheel folks to attach a 'searchType' parameter to the SearchResponse, and that way we will not have to specify the data type for the idGet() on a SearchResponse.

+### The projectHierarchy method